-You cross the river, a little stream, as you go west from Rutland and out of Vermont into the State of New York: and lo! you are in Hampton.
+YOU cross the river, a little stream, as you go west from Rutland and out of Vermont into the State of New York; and lo! you are in Hampton.
 They called it Low Hampton in the old days, but we do not find anyone there who gives it that name now.
 It is, however, in the town-that is to say, the township-of Hampton, and at its lower end, going north, and so perhaps properly it is Low Hampton.
+The Poultney

-The Poultney River, a brawling brook here, makes a loop in this tiny thumb of eastern New York, doubling back south and crooking once again to run into the head of Lake Champlain.
-Whitehall, the county seat, lies, so the inhabitants say, at the head of the lake: but so narrow is the water here for a score of miles down now a river indeed.
+River, a brawling brook here, makes a loop in this tiny thumb of eastern New York, doubling back south and crooking once again to run into the head of Lake Champlain.
+Whitehall, the county seat, lies, so the inhabitants say, at the head of the lake; but so narrow is the water here for a score of miles clown -that is, north-that some maps still name it Poultney River, now a river indeed.
 West of Whitehall about a mile is a very respectable expanse of water, called South Bay, which is connected with Champlain by a small channel; and he who would pass on and down the lakeside must cross this South Bay by the long bridge that carries the road.